Data submission, use, and access

 - Users will abide by all applicable laws and regulations for handling genomic data

-- Users will not submit a manuscript for publication until the Early Access Period is over (6 months after the clean dataset becomes available in the Portal), to allow for beta testing on the integrity of the dataset and finalization of the results on the Portal.
+- Users will not submit a manuscript for publication until the primary manuscript is published, or 6 months after the dataset becomes available in the Portal (whichever comes first), to allow for beta testing on the integrity of the dataset and finalization of the results on the Portal.